Living in Chiang Mai, Thailand (+ what to do in Chiang Mai for tourists)

 Phuket and Krabi also have direct flights to Chiang Mai so consider adding Chiang Mai to your next Thailand itinerary.

-It’s your choice as to how laid back or adventurous you want your trip to be.
+Chiang Mai is a destination that offers something for everyone, it’s your choice as to how laid back or adventurous you want your trip to be.

-One thing for sure, after a visit to the region you will fall under the spell of Chiang Mai Thailand.
+One thing for sure, after a visit to the region you will fall under the spell of Chiang Mai in Thailand.

 More Thailand Travel Tips

-More Asia Travel Tips
+More Southeast Asia Travel Tips

-Pin Below To Save To Pinterest:
+Pin To Save To Pinterest

 Scroll to Top